koraytugay/koraytugay.github.io/content/algorithms-to-live-by.md

 ```

 ### Single Machine Scheduling
-If we have a list of tasks and the only a single machine (unlike the example above), no matter how we order the tasks we can not optimize finishing running the all tasks in terms of shortest time.
+If we have a list of tasks and only a single machine (unlike the example above), no matter how we order the tasks we can not optimize finishing running the all tasks in terms of shortest time.
 However, if every task has a deadline, we can

 - Optimize for the minimum delay
-  - i.e. We do not care how many tasks are delayed, we want them to be delayed by minimum amounts
+  - We do not care how many tasks are delayed
+  - We want them to be delayed by minimum amounts
 - Optimize for the minimum number of delayed tasks
-  - i.e. We want as few as possible tasks to delayed, but we do not care the delay amount on the tasks that are delayed
+  - We want as few as possible tasks to delayed,
+  - We do not care the delay amount on the tasks that are delayed
 - Optimize for getting individual tasks done as quick as possible
-  - i.e. Increment the count of _tasks done_
+  - We want to increment the count of _tasks done_ rapidly

 #### Earliest Due Date - Minimizing the Total Delay Duration
 - Order all tasks by deadline